synthetos/tg_pytest/README.md

          "send":["{x:n}"]}
     }

+Another trick is to "comment out" a line in a JSON file just invalidate the tag by putting an X or some other character (but not #) in front of it.
+The tag/value will be ignored by the tester.

 ### Before and After
 Additional JSON objects can be provided in a file that will run before / after tests.
 The JSON format is the same as the `t` object, but only the listed tags are recognized.
 These before / after objects run prior to any local `before` or `after` tags in a given test object.
 See `smoke-001.json`